ilbeykirbas/expense-app/README.md

 ## Features

--  Add expenses with amount, category, description, and date
+- Save your expenses with amount, category, description and date
--  View all saved expenses in a sortable table
+- View expenses in a sortable table (Treeview)
+- Automatically calculates and displays total spending
+- Filter expenses by category and date range
+- Select and update existing expense records
 - Delete selected expenses with confirmation
--  Automatically calculates and displays the total amount of expenses
+- View category-wise spending distribution in a pie chart
--  Data is saved locally in an SQLite database (`expenses.db`)
+- Stores all data locally using SQLite (`data/expenses.db`)
--  Simple and intuitive interface built with Tkinter
+- Clean and responsive user interface with Tkinter

 ---